noaboa07/StreamCity-iOS-App/README.md

 ## 1. User Stories
 **Required Must-have Stories:**

-- [✅︎] Users can create an account and log in (via Firebase).
+- [✅︎] Users can create an account and/or log in (via FireAuth).
-- [] Users can link accounts from multiple streaming platforms (e.g., Twitch, YouTube, Facebook Gaming).
+- [✅︎] Users can search through a large vareity of different streams from platforms affiliated with StreamCity.
-- [✅︎] Users can follow streamers and receive notifications for live streams.
+- [✅︎] Users can follow streamers on StreamCity and receive notifications for live streams.
-- [✅︎] Users can view a unified feed of live streams from all linked platforms.
+- [✅︎] Users can view a unified feed of recommended (and followed streamers) live streams from all affiliated platforms.
-- [] Users can click on a stream to be redirected to the original streaming platform to watch.
+- [✅︎] Users can click on a stream to be redirected to the original streaming platform to watch.
 - [✅︎] Users can chat within streams (if supported by the platform).
 - [✅︎] Users can customize profile settings including their avatar, profile name, etc.
+- [✅︎] User data is saved upon closing the app or logging out (via FireStore)
-- [] Users can access a settings page to change for a better user friendly enviornment (e.g dark mode)
+- [] Users can access a settings page to change for a better user friendly environment (e.g dark mode)

 **Optional Nice-to-have Stories:**

 - [✅︎] Users can view trending streams and recommended content.
 - [] Users can use a multi-stream view to watch multiple streams at once.
-- [] Users can clip and save highlights from live streams.
+- [] Users post clips and saveed highlights from live streams on the community page.
 - [✅︎] Users can engage in a community hub for discussing streams and sharing content.
-- [] Users can use AR or VR features to create immersive viewing experiences.
+- [] Users can link their platform accounts to StreamCity.
+- [] Users can access other users profiles via the Community board
 - [] Streamers can access a basic dashboard to track their followers and engagement stats.

 ## 2. Screen Archetypes